Studying Impact and Intent of Design: Conjecture Mapping for Affect-Centered Analysis: Introduction

+In both computer science and physics, scholarship has investigated the cognitive impacts of emotions~\cite{haussler2000curricular, lishinski2017students, gupta2018exploring, bodin2012role}.
+However, affective experiences are a salient feature that students remember about their encounters with computation, and students sometimes retrospectively judge themselves poorly even if they experienced success~\cite{kinnunen2011cs}.
+Further, the ways in which students internalize definitions of success shape their identity formation~\cite{bumler2019previous}, so helping students have positive and meaningful experiences with computation necessitates more than fostering success.
 As students learn about physics, they also learn about themselves as physicists and develop affective stances towards themselves relative to their field of study.
-The influence of these emotions spans beyond well-documented impacts on learning in both computer science and physics~\cite{haussler2000curricular, lishinski2017students, gupta2018exploring, bodin2012role}.
-Affective experiences are a salient feature that students remember about their encounters with computation, and students sometimes even retrospectively judge themselves poorly, even if they experienced success~\cite{kinnunen2011cs}.
-Helping students have positive and meaningful experiences with computation therefore necessitates more than fostering success.
-To do so, research needs to understand the development of students' identity in relation to computational tasks and to characterize uses of computation that effectively and equitably meet instructional goals~\cite{caballero2020advancing}; we argue that the development of a positive self-perception is one such goal, even if latent.
+While existing scholarship has operationalized affect in computationally integrated physics courses through self-efficacy and attitudes towards computation~\cite{tufino2024integrating,gallagher2026evaluating}, it has not described how students develop their identity in relation to computational tasks.
+We must understand this development in order to characterize uses of computation that effectively and equitably meet instructional goals~\cite{caballero2020advancing}; we argue that the development of a positive self-perception is an instructional goal, even if latent.

+At present, few studies have examined this relationship.
 To investigate the development of these affective stances, Hamerski, et al. studied challenges from the perspectives of high-school students in a computationally integrated physics course~\cite{hamerski}.
 Interviews with and observations of these students revealed that computation is a double-edged sword, with the potential both to provide authentic learning for students with preexisting familiarity and to bring about an aversion to physics for those without.
-Whereas Hamerski, et al. focused on understanding student-perceived challenges, we aim to understand when, how, and why instructor and student perspectives differ.
+The importance of prior computational exposure also surfaced in Bumler, et. al's study of college students in a computationally integrated introductory electricity and magnetism course as they developed new academic identities and redefined success in this setting~\cite{bumler2019previous}.
+Whereas both of these studies foreground student experiences, we aim to understand when, how, and why instructor and student perspectives differ to further align intent and impact so we can provide insight on design decisions that leverage computation as identity-affirming.